thisaintwork/AgileDungeonTrekking/README.md

 # Project Part 3: Second Sprint

+**1.)
+Forecast for story points per sprint:** 12

+**2.)
+Rationale for forecast:** Developers needed to produce working software.
+They found that 12 user story points would be the minimum number necessary to achieve this.
+Given individual skills and time constraints, 12 seemed like a reasonable forecast for a first sprint.

+**3.)
+Note:** Only developers participated in moving items from product backlog into sprint backlog

+**4.)
+Some of the stories in the sprint backlog were greater than half of the forecast velocity for the sprint.
+These stories were split into smaller stories with new estimates.**

+**5.)
+User stories were decomposed into developer tasks.
+These tasks are listed within each sprint backlog item.
+The aggregate size of the stories does not exceed our forecast.**

+**6.)
+Sprint Backlog, kanban board URL:** https://github.com/orgs/thisaintwork/projects/3/views/2

+**7.)
+Sprint Burndown Chart, URL:**

+## Daily Scrums

+**Daily Scrum held on:** : Two of these are documented directly in this readme, but we maintain record of the meetings in Miro here: https://miro.com/app/board/uXjVPINglNY=/

+**8.)
+Documentation for daily scrum on:** 3 November 2022, 6 pm- 7 pm
+- **9.) includes Last 24 for each team member**
+- **10.) includes Next 24 for each team member**
+- **11.) includes impediments and impediment removal plans for each team member**

 Notes from team scrum on 15 Nov broken down by person:
 Diana
 Last 24: Miro, met with professor about Miro, write unit tests, TDD, document TDD and share with team, agenda for meeting/share agenda, research subpages